scala/docs.scala-lang/_overviews/scala3-migration/tooling-scala2-xsource3.md

 ## Enabled Scala 3 syntax

-The `-Xsource:3` flag enables the following Scala 3 syntax in Scala 2:
+The `-Xsource:3` flag enables the following Scala 3 syntaxes in Scala 2:

   - `import p.*`
   - `import p.m as n`